 Introducing Your Baby to Solid Food

 When we started our first child on solid foods, we were distressed to discover that she was vomiting after each meal.
 Not enough for us to rush her to a doctor, but more than the usual spit up.
-It was discouraging and somewhat worrisome.
+It was discouraging and worrisome.
 We knew she was ready for solids, but it wasn’t staying down properly.

 Lacking a "How to" manual on the subject, we did a bit of research and discovered some common mistakes that new parents make when starting Baby on solid food.
 Here are a few tips to help your baby make the transition smoother.